-The ship meets the highest standards for structural integrity, safety, navigation, communication and life saving equipment as set out by Norwegian Flag State Authorities, has the best rating according to its Class Society and International Maritime Organisation (IMO) regulations, and has been awarded the highest safety classification by Veritas.
+The ship meets the highest standards for structural integrity, safety, navigation, communication and lifesaving equipment as set out by Norwegian Flag State Authorities.
+She has the best rating according to it´s Class Society, International Maritime Organisation (IMO) regulations, and has been awarded the highest safety classification by Veritas.

 To keep the ship’s high safety standards, we have a meticulous maintenance program in place, backed by annual inspections and a major survey every five years.
-In line with Norwegian best practices, the ship has two complete sets of crew who are rotate on and off the ship at regular intervals, ensuring that our professional sailors aboard are always well rested, fit, and ready to put safety first.
-All maritime officers have extended first aid training, and our onboard medic is prepared to meet student needs at any time of day.
+In line with Norwegian best practices, the ship has two complete sets of crew who rotate on and off the ship at regular intervals, ensuring that our professional sailors on board are always well rested, fit, and ready to put safety first.
+All maritime officers have extended first aid training, and our on board medic is prepared to meet student needs at any time of day.

-The school’s approach to student medical health and safety includes a monitoring process, an intervention process, and a recording/reporting process.
-The school’s shipboard medic is often the first point of contact for health and safety matters.
+The school’s approach to student medical health and safety includes processes for monitoring intervention, and reporting.
+The school’s shipboard medic is the first point of contact for health and safety matters.
 For students with pre-existing conditions, and those who require routine medication, the school’s medic acts as monitor on a more routine basis—dispensing needed medications as necessary and in accordance with best practice.

-Most student concerns and care are able to be handled by the ship medic.
-Should any student need a more intensive medical intervention, the medic will accompany the student the appropriate facility, act as the student advocate, and inform the school administration of the status of the student until the intervention is successfully complete.
+Should any student need a more intensive medical intervention, the medic will accompany the student to the appropriate facility, act as the student advocate, and inform the school administration of a student´s status until the intervention is successfully complete.
 School administration will, in turn, relate the status of the intervention to the parents/guardians of the student.

-Each visit to the medic, medically relevant event, and medical intervention is kept in a medical log book; the log book records the date, event, intervention, and follow-up required for each instance.
+Each visit to the medic, medically event or intervention is kept in a medical log book; the log book records the date, event, intervention, and follow-up required for each instance.